 If you are coming to the region of the Andes in South America, you will surely feel the altitude sickness.
 You don’t even need to go hiking in Peru or climb the Illimani in Bolivia.
-Just staying in one of the many cities of these countries that reach over 4,000 above sea level, like Puno or La Paz, will make you feel the symptoms of altitude sickness.
+Just staying in one of the many cities of these countries that reach over 4,000 m above sea level, like Puno or La Paz, will make you feel the symptoms of altitude sickness.

 Although I only learned how to avoid altitude sickness when I was already blue, running to the bathroom every five minutes, here it goes some tips for you so that you don’t need to go through what I did when I visited Peru and Bolivia

 Altitude sickness is a response from your body to both high or low altitudes where there is a huge variation in air pressure and oxygen.
 Although it can affect you at an altitude of 1.500 above sea level, it is more commonly felt when you reach 2.400, but of course, it varies from person to person.

 The first symptom of altitude sickness is dehydration, you start feeling a severe headache, and the best way to avoid it is by drinking liters and more liters of water.

 Although there is no cure for Altitude Sickness, and also, it is impossible to avoid the symptoms until your body gets used to the altitude variation, there are means to soften it.

 - Diarrhea or Constipation

 - Breath difficulty